77NH3/LaTeX-tutorial/README.md

 # LaTeX Tutorial 闪击拉泰克

 This is a lecture note prepared for the $\LaTeX$ crash course in 2502 sem by Ethan Quanrun Wu(武一石) in the Academic Team, Physics Society, XMUM.
-The spirit of this tutorial class is to let everyone learn the essential knowledge that could help physics fresh man use $\LaTeX$ in everyone's daily life.
+The spirit of this tutorial class is to let everyone learn the essential knowledge that could help physics freshman use $\LaTeX$ in everyone's daily life.
 Also, I will introduce my personal suggestions and my workflow as a reference.

 ## 1. LaTeX简介 / Introduction to LaTeX
 ### LaTeX 的特点与应用场景 *Features and use cases of LaTeX*

-What is $\LaTeX$? **LaTeX** ([/ˈlɑːtɛk/](https://en.wikipedia.org/wiki/Help:IPA/English) [ⓘ](https://en.wikipedia.org/wiki/File:En-us-LaTeX.ogg)[*LAH-tek*](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key) or [/ˈleɪtɛk/](https://en.wikipedia.org/wiki/Help:IPA/English) [*LAY-tek*](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key), often stylized as $\LaTeX$) is a software system for typesetting document. publication.
+What is $\LaTeX$? **LaTeX** ([/ˈlɑːtɛk/](https://en.wikipedia.org/wiki/Help:IPA/English) [ⓘ](https://en.wikipedia.org/wiki/File:En-us-LaTeX.ogg)[*LAH-tek*](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key) or [/ˈleɪtɛk/](https://en.wikipedia.org/wiki/Help:IPA/English) [*LAY-tek*](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key), often stylized as $\LaTeX$) is a software system for typesetting documents and publications.

 It could easily produce high-quality, professional-looking documents.

 It is powerful in writing complex math expressions and is widely used in academia for documents.
-It supplies the most accepted math typing method, which is employed by Microsoft word, markdown, 知乎, etc.
+It supplies the most widely accepted method for typing math math expressions, which is employed by Microsoft word, markdown, 知乎, etc.

 Also, it has a vast ecosystem to extend its functionality.

-When we are using $\LaTeX$, what we should do is write some code, and then use some interpreter to generate a PDF file, then we could modify the code.实际案例展示（论文、报告、幻灯片等排版效果）  *Show case of practical examples (e.g., academic papers, reports, slides)*
+When we are using $\LaTeX$, we write code, use an compiler to generate a PDF file, and then modify the code if necessary

 ### 实际案例展示（论文、报告、幻灯片等排版效果）  *Show case of practical examples (e.g., academic papers, reports, slides)*

-LaTeX could be used to generate professional looked papers and reports,  and a kind of slides that is useful for academia called *beemer*.
-It is asked by the famous preprint platform *arXiv* to submit the original tex file of your paper.
+LaTeX can be used to generate professional-looking papers and reports,  and a type of slides that is useful for academia called *beamer*.
+It is required by the famous preprint platform [arXiv](https://arxiv.org/) to submit the original TeX file of your paper.

 You may also use LaTeX to write your CV if you have to.

-Another famous advanced application is to use it is provided by the educational youtuber *3 Blue 1 Brown*.
-You guy may have used his video for your study of linear algebra.
-The formula part of his video is supported by LaTeX
+Another famous advanced application is to use it is provided by the educational youtuber *3 Blue 1 Brown* ([example](https://www.bilibili.com/video/BV1ys411472E/?spm_id_from=333.1387.homepage.video_card.click&vd_source=d929d65742059d71741b3cc0254da11f)).
+You guys may have watched his video for your study of linear algebra.
+The formula part of his video is supported by LaTeX.

 ### 为什么选择 LaTeX（对比 Word 或其他工具的优劣）  *Why choose LaTeX?
 (Comparison with Word and other tools)*

 Then a natural question is: why do we choose $\LaTeX$?
 The most commonly used text editing software is no doubt Microsoft Word and its equivalents, like Google Docs and WPS Writer.
-They are obviously more easy to use, and more generally accepted (you should not expect to show off your LaTeX skills in a common company).
+They are obviously easier to use, and more generally accepted (you should not expect to show off your LaTeX skills in a common company).

 | Feature                      | Microsoft Word, Google Docs, WPS Writer      | LaTeX                                                        |
 | ---------------------------- | -------------------------------------------- | ------------------------------------------------------------ |